hmlongco/Factory/Sources/Factory/Factory.docc/Advanced/Modules.md

 Now, as with our earlier solution, anyone who imports ModuleP can see the protocol and can also see a Factory that promises to provide one.

-That Factory, however, doesn't know how to construct one, and so we make its defintion optional and its facotory closure return nothing.
+That Factory, however, doesn't know how to construct one, so we make its defintion optional and proceed to define its factory closure to returns nil.

+And now we're cooking.
+But where does our missing ingredient come from?

 ## Wiring Things Together